nrybowski/DUNE/README.md

 ## Features

+### Emulate everywhere

+You want to deploy a small topology on your laptop to quickly test a new feature of your current networked application?
+Or you want to deploy a large topology spanning on multiple servers with strict resource allocation?
+`DUNE` has your back in both cases.
+It exposes `Rust` and `Python` APIs to allow easy integration with your own libraries.
+You may also directly use the builtin CLI.

 ### Ressources Allocation

 Define your physical nodes (_Phynodes_), e.g., experiment servers, and your virtual nodes (_Nodes_), e.g., routers, in a single configuration file.